firelit/phpdeploy/readme.md

 ## PHP Deploy
 [![Build Status](https://travis-ci.org/firelit/phpdeploy.png?branch=master)](https://travis-ci.org/firelit/phpdeploy)

 This is a simple PHP deploy script.
-It clones a git repository locally, checks out the specified tag and re-links the root web folder to the new code.
+It clones a Git repository locally, checks out the specified tag and re-links the root web folder to the new code.
 The the actual switch from old code to new code is quite quick: it only takes the time necessary to remove a symbolic link and create a new one.
 Reverting back to a previous version is also quite speedy as long as the old version has not been removed from the server.

 ## Usage
-Requires PHP >= 5.3 (earlier versions untested)
+Requires PHP >= 5.3 (earlier versions untested) & Git

 ### Installing
 First, clone this project (or download the zip).
 Second, install dependencies with [Composer](http://getcomposer.org/doc/00-intro.md) (eg, `php composer.phar install`).
 That's it!